 In 2016, I discovered I had to give up gluten and dairy for health reasons and it was a real blow to my passion for baking.
 I became determined to create recipes that not only tasted good enough for being gluten free, but actually tasted the same or better than their gluten counterparts.

 More about my background

 My grandma, who grew up working in her father's bakery, started me baking at a young age.
-Every meal at her house was served with fresh baked rolls, every breakfast was homemade bread, and every birthday had a special birthday cake.
+Every meal at her house was served with fresh baked rolls and every birthday had a special birthday cake.
 I got lots of practice, so I like to say I'm grandma-trained.

-In 2008, I decided to turn my love of baking into a cookie baking business.
-I sold mail-order cookies online for a while, to good reviews.
+In 2008, I decided to turn my love of baking into a online cookie bakery.
 Because I needed photos of my cookies to put on my website, I got a camera and started practicing.
-Looking back now, the photos were terrible (LOL) but at the time I was very proud.
 The need to create recipes led me down a rabbit hole with baking science (yes, I'm a huge nerd).

 Around the time I began my editing job, I also began this food blog.
 It was never with the intent to have it turn into anything, I just needed a space to store my recipes because I'm terrible about losing handwritten recipe notes.

 "My mom's family are farmers and my dad's family are bakers, needless to say I grew up surrounded by good food."

 About two years into my blogging journey was when I found out I needed to go gluten free and dairy free and I was devastated.
 It felt like my whole identity was tied to food that I was no longer able to eat.